coudertlab/simple-adsorption-workflow/README.md

 # simple-adsorption-workflow

-Automating RASPA simulations and analysis for adsorption studies using a simple workflow with JSON input, CoRE MOF database integration, and isotherm generation.
+Automating RASPA simulations and analysis for adsorption studies using a minimalist workflow with JSON input/output, CoRE MOF database integration, isotherm generation, prospecting tools and plot examples.

 ## Description

-This program provides a simple workflow for automating RASPA simulations for adsorption studies.
-It allows users to specify simulation parameters and default settings through a JSON file, and generates directories with input and running files for RASPA.
-The program retrieves CIF files from the CoRE MOF database and stores isotherms as CSV files.
-The workflow aims to streamline the simulations and simplify the modeling process, making it easier to study adsorption phenomena.
+This package provides a demonstrative workflow for automating RASPA simulations for adsorption studies.
+It allows users to specify simulation parameters and default settings through a JSON file, and generates directories with input files and submission scripts for RASPA.
+The program retrieves CIF files from the CoRE MOF database and stores isotherms as CSV or JSON files.
+This workflow aims to streamline the simulations and simplify the analysis process, making it easier to study adsorption phenomena.

-Some code is heavily inspired by [RASPA python wrapper](https://github.com/WilmerLab/raspa2/tree/sensor_array_mof_adsorption/python) and has been adapted to meet the specific needs of this program.
+Part of the code presented here was heavily inspired by [RASPA python wrapper](https://github.com/WilmerLab/raspa2/tree/sensor_array_mof_adsorption/python), and been adapted to meet the workflow architecture.

 ## Install

+### With Conda

-- Use a conda environment with python 3 :
+- Create a conda environment with Python 3.9:
 ```bash
 conda create -n simple-adsorption-workflow python=3.9
 ```

-- Install requirements in the conda environment :
+- Use pip to install the libraries listed in `requirements.txt` in the conda environment:
 ```bash
 conda activate simple-adsorption-workflow
 pip install -r requirements.txt
 ```

-- Install Zeo++

-Download and compile Zeo++ at http://www.zeoplusplus.org/download.html.
-Remember the path to the directory containing the executable ```network``` by mofying the corresponding line in `set_environment` :
+- Download and compile Zeo++ at [http://www.zeoplusplus.org/download.html](http://www.zeoplusplus.org/download.html).
+To inform the workflow of the executable `network`s path, modify the corresponding line in `set_environment`:
 ```
 export ZEO_DIR=/opt/zeo++-0.3
 ```

-- Define the environment variables :
+- Define the environment variables:
 ```bash
 source set_environment
 ```

-To recover the environment variables at each activation of the conda environment :
+Optionally, you can set up this recovering of the environment variables at each activation of the conda environment:

 ```bash
 mkdir -p $CONDA_PREFIX/etc/conda/activate.d/